fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 - **Socioeconomic status** is an example of an unobservable theoretical construct.
 A common measurement model includes annual household income.

 - **Patient benefit** is an example of an unobservable theoretical construct.
 A common measurement model involves patient care costs.
+See [#5]_ for a related example.

 **Note:** We cite several examples of unobservable theoretical constructs and measurement models for the purpose of explaining the key terms outlined above.
 Please reference Measurement and Fairness [#4]_ for more detailed examples.